 Longer lifespan and higher reliability in harsh conditions.

-When selecting a transformer, consider factors such as installation location, environmental conditions, maintenance capabilities, and long-term operational costs.
+When you selecting a transformer, consider factors such as installation location, environmental conditions, maintenance capabilities, and long-term operational costs.
 By understanding the differences between these two designs, you can make an informed decision that ensures optimal performance and longevity for your power system.